NickBevers/svgEditor-app/README.md

 This is a personal project of mine to learn about the different components of an SVG and how HTML5 canvas can work with them

+This project has been abandoned since February 20th because I have learned what I wanted from HTML 5 Canvas and SVG elements.